Nursing (DNP Post-Master's): Eligibility and Prerequisite Requirements

 Please read the application instructions below before completing the online application at the bottom of this page.

-The application deadline is May 1 for fall enrollment.
+The application deadline is July 1 for fall enrollment.
+Applications received after the deadline will be reviewed on a space-available basis.

-We are currently accepting applications for fall 2019.
+We are currently accepting applications for Fall 2020.

 Prepare a personal statement that addresses the following topics in separate essays.
 Do not exceed one typed, double spaced page for each topic.